 A new declaration written by R.R.
 Shakti, PhD.

-We hold the truth of Self-Realization:
+I hold the truth of Self-Realization:

 That all beings are divinely unified;

 That we are empowered by Universal Source with certain infinite potential; awakened by prana, moksha, and surrender to Love.